 Sometimes, you can cope with these feelings on your own, but other times, you may want help from others.
 Remember that you are human too, and not just a patient.
-You are not alone in your fight against cancer.
+You are not alone as you navigate your cancer care.